freebsd/freebsd-src/doc/README.linux.md

 2.2.x
 =====
-ps_recv   Number of packets that were accepted by the pcap filter ps_drop   Always 0, this statistic is not gatherd on this platform
+ps_recv   Number of packets that were accepted by the pcap filter ps_drop   Always 0, this statistic is not gathered on this platform

-2.4.x
+2.4.x and later
 =====
 ps_recv   Number of packets that were accepted by the pcap filter ps_drop   Number of packets that had passed filtering but were not